happypeter/LGCB/book/c_hello_world.md

     ...

-This is stupid, and this is the point when _fuction_ come and help. so now the program looks like this(Structure B)
+In practice, we always have some code blocks that repeats again and again, so the code now looks unnecessarily long, stupid.
+This is the point when _fuction_ come and help.  so now the program looks like this(Structure B)

     task_name()
     {